 (2) Manufacturers and packers may retain the records required in paragraph (f)(1) of this section as part of its complaint files maintained under 211.198 of this chapter.

-(g) Disclaimer.
+(h) Disclaimer.
 A report or information submitted by a manufacturer, packer, or distributor under this section (and any release by FDA of that report or information) does not necessarily reflect a conclusion by the manufacturer, packer, or distributor, or by FDA, that the report or information constitutes an admission that the drug caused or contributed to an adverse effect.
 The manufacturer, packer, or distributor need not admit, and may deny, that the report or information submitted under this section constitutes an admission that the drug caused or contributed to an adverse effect.